-Both the signals from the rain meter and the cup anemometer are connected to interrupt pins of the microcontroller.
+Both the signals from the rain meter and the cup anemometer are connected to interrupt pins of the micro-controller.
 The signal from the rain meter is lightly filtered by C8.
-The output of the wind vane is connected to an analog input of the micro-controller.

 The ModBus address can be set by DIP switch J9.